priscy03/Early-Prediction-of-Motor-Insurance-Claim-Costs-Using-FNOL-Data/README.md

 The company holds extensive claims data, yet early-stage prediction of claim costs at First Notification of Loss (FNOL) remains a challenge.
 Regulatory requirements demand immediate reserve allocation, but limited initial data often leads to inaccurate estimates impacting profitability, solvency, and customer satisfaction.
 This project applies structured exploratory analysis and business-focused insights to improve reserve accuracy and operational efficiency, while enhancing stakeholder confidence in GMA’s claims data.

-Insights and recommendations are provided on the following key areas:
+<b> Insights and recommendations are provided on the following key areas <b> :

 •	Claims Pattern Analysis: Identification of trends and correlations across accident severity, third-party involvement, vehicle types, and policyholder attributes.